Just After Minimum Wage Hikes: Short-Run Labor-Demand Response and Reallocation: Heterogeneous Job-Posting Responses to the Minimum Wage

-Taken together, our findings provide valuable insights into short-term wage and amenity adjustments in response to minimum wage hikes, but a fuller understanding of firm behavior would require richer data linking spot and long-term employment as well as broader measures of job quality.
+Taken together, our findings provide valuable evidence on short-term spot-market adjustments to minimum wage hikes, but a fuller account of firm behavior—especially substitution across inputs and the dynamics of adjustment—remains an important direction for future research using richer linked employer--worker and investment data.